 Established Lifecycle Impacts.
-Studies1 on the environmental and/or health impacts of the raw material extraction, manufacturing, transportation, use, and disposal of the applicant product, must be readily available.
+Studies on the environmental and/or health impacts of the raw material extraction, manufacturing, transportation, use, and disposal of the applicant product, must be readily available.
 Green Seal reserves the right to require studies conducted by independent authorities.

 Compliance with Existing Green Seal Standards.
-Products for which a Green Seal standard exists shall be certified under the requirements for that standard before attempting certification under GS-20.
+Products for which a Green Seal standard exists shall be certified under the requirements for that standard before attempting certification under GS-20, except when Green Seal determines the product innovation demonstrates impact reduction above the applicable standard and is the first of its kind in the North American market.